AppImageCommunity/awesome-appimage/README.md

 - [flash-to-appimage](https://github.com/CredibleOpossum/flash-to-appimage) - Script to package a Flash game (`.swf`) into an AppImage.

+### Deployment tools for Rust applications

+- [Cargo AppImage](https://github.com/StratusFearMe21/cargo-appimage) - Cargo program that allows you to convert your Rust programs into AppImages.

 ### Tools to convert from other package formats

 - [pkg2appimage](https://github.com/AppImage/pkg2appimage) - Converts from deb, zip, tar.gz and other formats to AppImage using YAML recipes.